 Technically, any of these sensory deprivation tanks below can be a home float tank, but many times having a tank at home will come down to budget so we’ll start with the least expensive to most expensive:

-Right now the Zen Float Tent is the world’s most affordable float tank and the only tank on the market under $6,000.
-The patent-pending design is a huge leap forward in float tank technology because of it's vinyl canvas, which enables the entire unit to be shipped in just two boxes and set up in about an hour.
+Right now the Zen Float Tent and Zen Float Tank are the the world’s most affordable float tanks.
+The patent-pending designs are a huge leap forward in float tank technology enabling the entire unit to be shipped anywhere worldwide in just two boxes.

 2. Traditional Style Tanks